heptarch/heptarch.github.io/drafts/quine.md

 - But this demonstrates, by assumption, if $L$ is provable $x$ follows!
 - Thus $L$ is proven, and $x$ follows.
 We have proven $x$!

 Going back to programs instead of proofs, what does this tell us?
-Loosely, we have
+Löb becomes something like

 $$
 (\text{eval}(\ulcorner x \urcorner) \to x) \to x,
 $$

+where we interpret $\to$ as "produces".
-which suggests that, if evaluating a program leads outputs a new program, we can combine the whole into a new program.
-What I have just (waving my hands furiously) is the notion of *recursion*, and Löb's theorem tells us that recursion works.
+Thus, if evaluating a program outputs a program, we can collapse the produced value into the program.
+This sounds arcane, but it is just the notion of *recursion*, and Löb's theorem tells us that recursion works.

 ## Safe recursion